 |Junior||< 7 inches||Small|

-Some players like to have extra layers of tape under the grip in order to get the correct feel for their hands.
+Some players like to have extra layers of tape under the grip to get the correct feel for their hands.

 If you’re buying new clubs you may find that the stock grips are not the right size for you.
-It is possible that you may need to have thicker grips if you have larger hands.
+You may need to have thicker grips if you have larger hands.
 People suffering from arthritis often find thicker grips useful as well.

 If you have smaller than average hands you may find it difficult with the off-the-shelf grips.
 Maybe you might have to use ladies’ grips perhaps as they will be that bit thinner.